 This is a study of a task that is common to these man: wrangling massive ropes in the service of moving huge slabs of marble.

 I was on a train this summer rumbling past Carrara, Italy, and saw these huge blocks of marble.
 I couldn’t resist taking a couple of photos from the train window.
 Seeing these awkwardly stacked massive cubes of marble and knowing that this is same place where Michelangelo got his chunk of marble for David, and […]

 I visited the new LEGO store at the Mall of America this morning.
+Note: this post was originally published in 2010.
 It reopened this weekend after a major renovation.
 I was immediately struck by the amusing sense of scale of the enormous characters constructed of giant Legos.
-It triggered an instant appeal to my childlike awe at giant things.
-The monstrous size of […]
+It triggered an instant appeal to my childlike […]

 A mask seems to be an object to cover, conceal, yet also reveal a culturally specific meaning to provoke a desired result.
 Not surprisingly, “mask” is related to the term “masquerading.”
 It makes us think of a formal masquerade ball with a playful, coquettish eye-mask on a stick.
 Yet masks have an ancient history and […]